nomemory/mockneat-site/tutorial.md

 */
 ```

-As a more advanced example we can create an address generator.
-The rules for the street names are going to be generated are as follows:
+As a more advanced example, we can create an address generator:

-* The address contains the street number in the range [1, 600), at the end;
+* The address contains the street number in the range `[1, 600)`, at the end;
 * The street has a 25% chance of being a `"Lane"`, 25% chance of being a boulevard (`"Blvd."`) and 50% chances of being simply `"Street"`;
 * The street name has a 25% of being composed from Adjective + Noun, and 75% chances of being only a Noun.